UniExeterRSE/intro-version-control/_episodes/14_remote_branches_with_github.md

 another branch (e.g. into `main`).
 This branch didn't have an upstream branch in the remote repository.
 We're now going to look at the case where we use GitHub to create a branch in the _remote repository_, which we then bring into our local repository to work with.

-TODO: say something about this being a way to work when collaborating with others on GitHub.
-We'll look at an alternative workflow that doesn't use the features of GitHub and works with an remote repository.
+This approach takes advantage of useful functionality provided by GitHub, promoting collaborative working.
+We will look at an alternative workflow that doesn't rely on the features GitHub provides later.

-We will add some material to the cheatsheet relating to working with remote branches, using GitHub to drive this development.
+Now, let's add some material to the cheatsheet relating to working with remote branches, using GitHub to drive this development.
 The basic flow for doing this is the following: